MixRemix - Collaborate with Hairy Larry

 Permalink

 This is Hairy Larry inviting you to enjoy Something Blue every Saturday night at ten.
-This week we’re featuring The Hanging Chads, NJHB, and Vertigo Jazz Project.
+This week we’re featuring Josh Parks, John Shepherd, and Phil Lesh and Friends.
 For more about the show visit the Something Blue website at sbblues.com.

 Don’t miss Something Blue, Saturday night at 10:00 PM CST, at kasu.org.